ariapoy/html.2023.bonusfinal-public/generation/ChatGPT.md

 ## Announce the subject of the debate
 ### A
 Agent-A, we are in the process of selecting a suitable subject for debate.
-What do you think of “” as a balanced subject for our debate contest?
+What do you think of “`subject`” as a balanced subject for our debate contest?
 ### B
 Agent-B, we are in the process of selecting a suitable subject for debate.
 What do you think of “`subject`” as a balanced subject for our debate contest?